Lithography

 Harrick Plasma expanded plasma cleaner (PDC-001 and PDC-002)

-PC2 Laboratory, Level 2E, AIBN (Bldg #75), St Lucia
+- Location: PC2 Laboratory, Level 2E, AIBN (Bldg #75), St Lucia

 Plasma cleaning involves the removal of impurities and contaminants from a surface through the use of an energetic plasma generated from gaseous species.
 There are two gases — oxygen and nitrogen — available for the ANFF-Q’s Tergeo plasma cleaner, which can be employed to remove hydrocarbon and other types of surface organic coatings or contaminations, change surface energy and improve the bonding strength.
 The Tergeo plasma cleaner comes with a 4” diameter X 6.5” length Pyrex chamber and is able to generate adjustable RF power up to 75W.